Faculty and Staff

 M.F.A. in Visual Art - Vermont College, Union Institute and University

 M.A.
-Art - California State University, Sacramento, CA
+Art - California State University, Sacramento, California

 B.A.
-Art - Sonoma State University, Rohnert Park, CA
+Art - Sonoma State University, Rohnert Park, California

 A.A.
-Humanities - San Joaquin Delta College, Stockton, CA
+Humanities - San Joaquin Delta College, Stockton, California

 Born in Stockton, California, Don Hazlitt was educated at San Joaquin Delta College, Sonoma State College and California State University.
 He exhibited at the Whitney Biennial in 1975 and at solo exhibitions at the Musée de Toulon in France, the Rosa Esman and Andre Zarre galleries in New York and Galerie Pierre Huber in Geneva.
 Professor Hazlitt's work is in the collections of the Butler Art Institute, Yale University Art Gallery and the Fine Arts Museums of San Francisco.
 Professor Hazlitt's work explores the borders between painting, collage and sculpture.
 He has painted on shaped surfaces and integrated relief elements into his paintings.